Bringing a Claim to the Petty Debts Court

 Pleadings

-If you are going to trial, the Court will order the Plaintiff to prepare a Statement of Claim and the Defendant to reply to the Statement of Claim in an Answer (this may also include a Counterclaim).
+If your case progresses to trial, the Relief Magistrate conducting the mediation, or the Judge at the Court hearing, will order the Plaintiff to prepare a Statement of Claim and the Defendant to reply to the Statement of Claim in an Answer (this may also include a Counterclaim).
 These documents are called Pleadings.

 Directions hearing